ibexa/documentation-developer/docs/update_and_migration/from_4.0/to_4.1.md

 # Update from v4.0.x to v4.1

-This update procedure applies if you are using v4.0.0.
+This update procedure applies if you're using v4.0.0.

 Go through the following steps to update to v4.1.